 We’re asking experts about the trends, hurdles, and opportunities they see in the industry this year and beyond.
 In this article, we’ve asked four event experts about organising strategic events against a backdrop of risk aversion and tighter pockets, from how to make the case for those events, to how to make them stand out and draw new business.
 Read on for their insights!

-Inflation is having a big impact on event costs
+The impact of inflation on event costs

 We dived into the effect of the cost-of-living crisis on events back in November, hearing from those with their fingers on the pulse of the industry what changes they expected to see happening as inflation took hold.
-Now, almost six months on, what impacts has the industry experienced?
+Now, almost 9 months on, what impacts has the industry experienced?